MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/language/language-versions-language-interface-packs.md

 <a name="BKMK_ApplicationsLanguageAvailability"> </a>
 ## Applications and language availability

-In some non-English language versions of Office 2016, a specific Office 2016 application may not be available.
-For example, Access 2016 is not available in Hindi.
+In some non-English language versions of Office 2016, a specific Office 2016 application might not be available.
+For example, Access 2016 isn't available in Hindi.
 Therefore, the Hindi language version of Office 2016 is installed in English.

-Some Office applications are not available in some languages.
+Some Office applications aren't available in some languages.
 Project 2016 and Visio 2016 are available in a subset of languages, as shown in the following table.

 **Language availability for the 2016 versions of Project and Visio**